-From our headquarters at Lake Como, we’ll explore Orta San Giulio and Bergamo.
-Then we’ll move on to castle accommodations at La Tavola Rotonda and a day in Italy’s Motor Valley.
+From our headquarters at Lake Como, we explored Orta San Giulio and Bergamo.
+Then we moved on to castle accommodations at La Tavola Rotonda and a day in Italy’s Motor Valley.
 You do want to drive a Ferrari, right?
-We’ll spend a day on the coast at Cinque de Terre before peeking behind Lucca’s walls.
+We spent a day on the coast at Cinque de Terre before peeking behind Lucca’s walls.

 Are you curious about where Michelangelo found all that marble for his statues?
-You’ll find out as we explore a Carrara marble mine.
+You’ll find exploring a Carrara marble mine.
 And the grand finale?
 Spending a night in Southern Tuscany at the Sovana Hotel and Resort.
 Now that’s a road trip Northern Italy style.

 We’ll be adding more great road trip ideas for Northern Italy so be sure to bookmark this page.
 Or subscribe to our weekly broadcast so you’ll be the first to know!

 Our trip began with a business class flight to Milan Malpensa Airport.
 After a night